How to Create a Compelling Nonprofit Vision Statement | Step-By-Step Guide (Tips + Examples)

 Step 4: Listen to your community

-For a vision statement to be sound, it’s especially important that it’s well-grounded in community beliefs and values.
+For a vision statement to be sound, it must be well-grounded in community beliefs and values.
 Awareness of the important issues in your community and amongst your beneficiaries is critical for the development of a strong, effective, and enduring vision statement.
+Take the questions from Step 3 and use them to define the issue(s) that matter most to people in your community.

 • Listening sessions: Gather people from throughout the community to talk about what is important to them.
 Have a facilitator from your nonprofit lead a discussion of what people perceive to be the community’s strengths and problems, and what people wish the community was like.